sysbiolab/PathwaySpace/README.md

 ### PathwaySpace: Spatial projection of network signals along geodesic paths

-The *PathwaySpace* is an R package that creates landscape images from graphs containing vertices (nodes), edges (lines), and a signal associated with the vertices.
+*PathwaySpace* is an R package that creates landscape images from graphs containing vertices (nodes), edges (lines), and a signal associated with the vertices.
 The package processes the signal using a convolution algorithm that considers the graph's topology to project the signal on a 2D space.

-The *PathwaySpace* could have various applications, such as visualizing network data in a graphical format that highlights the relationships and signal strengths between vertices.
+*PathwaySpace* could have various applications, such as visualizing network data in a graphical format that highlights the relationships and signal strengths between vertices.

 ### Installation